HomeResearch LibraryTopics › Reform Models & Programs

 The national evidence base for rehabilitation programming is no longer speculative — it is voluminous.
 Cognitive-behavioral interventions like Thinking for a Change (T4C), developed by the National Institute of Corrections, show a recidivism rate of 23% among participants versus 36% in control groups during six-month follow-up evaluations — a statistically significant reduction achievable at low per-participant cost (Evidence-Based Rehabilitation Curricula).
 Trauma-informed care frameworks, Moral Reconation Therapy, and structured mentorship pipelines have all produced measurable outcomes in systems that have committed to implementation with fidelity.
 The critical variable is not the curriculum itself but whether the institutional infrastructure — dedicated housing units, trained facilitators, continuity of enrollment — exists to deliver it.

-California's CDCR, operating under court-mandated reform following *Brown v.
-Plata*, built an Innovative Programming Grants (IPG) structure that has funded 299 programs since 2014, with the current 2025–2028 cycle providing $12 million over three years (*California Prison Programs*).
-Texas' Prison Entrepreneurship Program (PEP) invites over 6,000 men across 80 TDCJ units annually into a fixed-cohort leadership curriculum (*Prison Program Structure Models*).
+California's CDCR, operating under court-mandated reform following Brown v.
+Plata, built an Innovative Programming Grants (IPG) structure that has funded 299 programs since 2014, with the current 2025–2028 cycle providing $12 million over three years (California Prison Programs).
+Texas' Prison Entrepreneurship Program (PEP) invites over 6,000 men across 80 TDCJ units annually into a fixed-cohort leadership curriculum (Prison Program Structure Models).
 New York's Bard Prison Initiative enrolls 400 students full-time across seven prisons.
-San Francisco's RSVP program operates with 44 inmates in a dedicated housing unit, using longer-tenured participants as mentors for incoming participants — a structural approach that creates accountability incentives and social capital simultaneously (*Prison Program Structure Models*).
-What these models share is intentional design: cohort structures, tiered progression, mentorship pipelines, and outcome tracking.
-Georgia has none of these at scale.
+San Francisco's RSVP program operates with 44 inmates in a dedicated housing unit, using longer-tenured participants as mentors for incoming participants — a structural approach that creates accountability incentives and social capital simultaneously (Prison Program Structure Models).
+What these models share is intentional structural design: dedicated space, trained staff, and continuity of enrollment that Georgia's system does not replicate at meaningful scale.

 Related Articles